m3db/m3db-operator/docs/index.md

 Welcome to the documentation for the M3DB operator, a [Kubernetes operator][operators] for running the open-source timeseries database [M3DB][m3db] on Kubernetes.

-Please note that this is **alpha software**, and as such its APIs and behavior are subject to breaking changes.
-While we aim to produce thoroughly tested reliable software there may be undiscovered bugs.
+Please note that the CRDs provided by the operator are still subject to breaking changes, but we will provide clear notices in the Changelog and a clear migration path for any such changes.

 For more background on the M3DB operator, see our [KubeCon keynote][keynote] on its origins and usage at Uber.